awsdocs/amazon-rds-user-guide/doc_source/Appendix.Oracle.Options.NetworkEncryption.md

    + For an existing DB instance, you apply the option group by modifying the instance and attaching the new option group\.
 After you add the NNE option, you don't need to restart your DB instance\.
 As soon as the option group is active, NNE is active\.
 For more information, see [Modifying an Amazon RDS DB instance](Overview.DBInstance.Modifying.md)\.

-## Using NNE<a name="Oracle.Options.NNE.Using"></a>
+## Setting NNE values in the sqlnet\.ora<a name="Oracle.Options.NNE.Using"></a>

- With Oracle native network encryption, you can also specify network encryption on the client side\.
-On the client \(the computer used to connect to the DB instance\), you can use the sqlnet\.ora file to specify the following client settings: SQLNET\.CRYPTO\_CHECKSUM\_CLIENT , SQLNET\.CRYPTO\_CHECKSUM\_TYPES\_CLIENT, SQLNET\.ENCRYPTION\_CLIENT,  and SQLNET\.ENCRYPTION\_TYPES\_CLIENT\.
+ With Oracle native network encryption, you can set network encryption on the server side and client side\.
+The client is the computer used to connect to the DB instance\.
+You can specify the following client settings in the slqnet\.ora:
++ `SQLNET.CRYPTO_CHECKSUM_CLIENT`
++ `SQLNET.CRYPTO_CHECKSUM_TYPES_CLIENT`
++ `SQLNET.ENCRYPTION_CLIENT`
++ `SQLNET.ENCRYPTION_TYPES_CLIENT`

 For information, see [Configuring network data encryption and integrity for Oracle servers and clients](http://docs.oracle.com/cd/E11882_01/network.112/e40393/asoconfg.htm) in the Oracle documentation\.

- Sometimes, the DB instance will reject a connection request from an application, for example, if there is a mismatch between the encryption algorithms on the client and on the server\.

- To test Oracle native network encryption , add the following lines to the sqlnet\.ora file on the client:
+Sometimes, the DB instance rejects a connection request from an application, for example, if there is a mismatch between the encryption algorithms on the client and on the server\.
+To test Oracle native network encryption, add the following lines to the sqlnet\.ora file on the client:

 ```
 DIAG_ADR_ENABLED=off
 TRACE_DIRECTORY_CLIENT=/tmp
 TRACE_FILE_CLIENT=nettrace
 TRACE_LEVEL_CLIENT=16
 ```

- These lines generate a trace file on the client called `/tmp/nettrace*` when the connection is attempted\.
+When a connection is attempted, the preceding lines generate a trace file on the client called `/tmp/nettrace*`\.
 The trace file contains information on the connection\.
 For more information about connection\-related issues when you are using Oracle Native Network Encryption, see [About negotiating encryption and integrity](http://docs.oracle.com/cd/E11882_01/network.112/e40393/asoconfg.htm#autoId12) in the Oracle documentation\.

-## Modifying NNE settings<a name="Oracle.Options.NNE.ModifySettings"></a>
+## Modifying NNE option settings<a name="Oracle.Options.NNE.ModifySettings"></a>

 After you enable NNE, you can modify settings for the option\.
 For more information about how to modify option settings, see [Modifying an option setting](USER_WorkingWithOptionGroups.md#USER_WorkingWithOptionGroups.ModifyOption)\.
 For more information about each setting, see [NNE option settings](#Oracle.Options.NNE.Options)\.

+If you modify NNE option settings, make sure that `SQLNET.CRYPTO_CHECKSUM_TYPES_SERVER` and `SQLNET.CRYPTO_CHECKSUM_TYPES_CLIENT` have at least one common cipher\.
+For example, assume that `SQLNET.CRYPTO_CHECKSUM_TYPES_CLIENT` has the default values `SHA256,SHA384,SHA512`\.
+You modify `SQLNET.CRYPTO_CHECKSUM_TYPES_SERVER` to have values `SHA1,MD5,SHA256`\.
+The configuration is valid because the two parameters share `SHA256`\.

+For another example, assume that you want to modify `SQLNET.CRYPTO_CHECKSUM_TYPES_SERVER` from its default setting to `SHA1,MD5`\.
+In this case, make sure you set `SQLNET.CRYPTO_CHECKSUM_TYPES_CLIENT` to `SHA1` or `MD5`\.
+These algorithms aren't included in the default values for `SQLNET.CRYPTO_CHECKSUM_TYPES_CLIENT`\.

 ## Removing the NNE option<a name="Oracle.Options.NNE.Remove"></a>